 - Chamomile Tea:

 Chamomile tea is used as a relaxing agent since ages that is good to cure insomnia.
 It is not just very easy and simple to make, but it actually works!
 It has mild sedative, which helps to calm your nerves and reduce your anxiety which results in easing insomnia.
-Some people even use two to three teabags, depending on how strong they want the tea.
+Some people even use two to three tea bags, depending on how strong they want tea.

 - Intake of Melatonin:

 Melatonin is a hormone that regulates your sleep.
-Increasing the intake of melatonin can give you sleep inducing benefit, and fix your sleep routine.
+Increasing the intake of melatonin can give you sleep-inducing benefit, and fix your sleep routine.
 There are many foods like cherries, corn, asparagus, tomatoes, broccoli, grapes, cucumber, rice, barley, walnuts, peanuts, and even sunflower seeds that help you increase melatonin in your body.
-To be on the safe side, prefer with your doctor before starting on melatonin enriched foods.
+To be on the safe side, preferably with your doctor before starting on melatonin enriched foods.

 - CBD Oils:

 CBD oil has the ability to make you relax and take away all the anxiety, depression, chronic pains, and stresses which can cause insomnia.
 When all of these ailments have been dealt with individually, with the help of CBD oil, you should find that your overall sleep quality has increased, which can reduce and cure the symptoms of insomnia.
 If you have found CBD to be effective in the past, why don’t you take the time to try different products, such as candles made with CBD, tinctures, and even soap?
 There are many ways to reduce your symptoms with the help of CBD, so if you think that this route could work for you, talk it over with a medical professional first as they will be able to give you all the advice and guidance that you need.